Being A Cowgirl Means You Have To Be Prepared For Unexpected Situations – Even Helping Some Random Cow You Ran Into Giving Birth

 Kelsey Drinkall, a TikToker, lives on her family's ranch in Canada.
 There are a lot of cows running around, and it's calving season right now.

 If you're unfamiliar with farming jargon, this simply refers to the time of year when mama cows begin giving birth to their baby calves.
-Drinkall recently graduated from Rodeo College, which is enough to qualify her as a true blue cowgirl.
+Drinkall recently graduated from Rodeo College, which qualifies her as a true blue cowgirl.

-But it's her encounter with a stray cow on the farm when she was on the run that has made her a viral cowgirl.
+However, it was her encounter with a stray cow on the farm while she was out for a run that made her a viral sensation.
 Drinkall went for a run on the property to get some exercise.

 It's early in the morning, and she just stopped to take in the view.
-She suddenly observes a cow that appears to be in distress.
+She suddenly observed a cow that appeared to be in distress.

-She has typically dressed more appropriately for a work like this and has the necessary tools, but this time she only had a piece of rope.
+Although she typically dresses more appropriately for work like this and has the necessary tools, this time she only had a piece of rope.
 What she did next proved that she is a true cowgirl.

 Take a look at her story and videos:

 “Too big a calf for her," she says.
 “Life of a rancher's daughter, I suppose.”
-The video only shows the aftermath of the situation, but you see the mama cow happily laying on the ground with her calf, and with Drinkall out of breath looking over them.
+The video only shows the aftermath of the situation, but you see the mama cow happily lying on the ground with her calf, while Drinkall, out of breath, looks over them.

-Both mama cow and baby calf lived happily ever after thanks to Drinkall.
+Both the mama cow and baby calf lived happily ever after, thanks to Drinkall.

 “Never a dull moment” - Watch the video here:

-She assists pregnant cows, cares for orphaned calves, and lassos, and rides horses, and she even went to Rodeo College and competes in rodeos.
+She assists pregnant cows, cares for orphaned calves, lassos, rides horses, and even attended Rodeo College, where she competes in rodeos.

 In her words, dating cowgirls is not for the weak.
-They are different than city girly and are more confident and independent.
+They are different from city girls and are more confident and independent.

-Life on a farm has taught them that every day brings on different problems they need to solve.
-When you are taking care of so many animals, problems are bound to appear.
+Life on a farm has taught them that every day brings different problems they need to solve.
+When you are taking care of so many animals, problems are bound to arise.

-And you have to make split-second decisions.
-There is no time to wait for help because those farms are huge and help would probably arrive too late.
+You have to make split-second decisions.
+There is no time to wait for help because those farms are huge, and assistance would probably arrive too late.

 "Dating a Cowgirl"